 Healthcare is a vast and complex area, with many players and hierarchies.
 Here are six of the main trends happening in the sector right now and the design challenge each one poses.

-Trend 01: Electronic Health Records
+01 — Electronic Health Records

 The healthcare IT infrastructure is light years behind what it could be.
-Traditionally, the design of electronic health records (EHR) has been overly-technical and unintuitive, and as a result has been met with opposition by hospital staff.
+Traditionally, the design of electronic health records (EHR) has been overly-technical and unintuitive, and as a result, has been met with opposition by hospital staff.
 Additionally, most EHRs are complicated, non-interoperable systems that store data in silos.
-Now however, all this is changing.
-New laws relating to ‘meaningful use’ and ‘interoperability’ have encouraged not only the adoption of EHRs, but also increased integration and usage of third-party apps such as patient management systems.
+Now, however, all this is changing.
+New laws relating to ‘meaningful use’ and ‘interoperability’ have encouraged not only the adoption of EHRs but also increased integration and usage of third-party apps such as patient management systems.

 Coming up with relevant solutions that meet new ‘meaningful use’ requirements and integrating these into existing hospital workflows seamlessly.

 With the proliferation of wearables and sensors, remote patient monitoring is becoming increasingly common.
 PwC state that one in five Americans now owns some kind of wearable technology.
-In particular, the range and sophistication of items for tracking health in the home is about to increase exponentially with the advent of the Internet of Things (IoT).
+In particular, the range and sophistication of items for tracking health in the home are about to increase exponentially with the advent of the Internet of Things (IoT).
 At the moment, these at-home devices range from the more literal to the realm of science fiction, with electronics company Philips releasing an at-home defibrillator, while digital health company Proteus has developed an ingestible sensor that travels through your body, relaying information to your phone via a patch worn next to the skin.

 Teleconferencing is also becoming a common means of communication between physician and patient, allowing housebound or remotely located individuals to speak to their doctors from the comfort of their own homes.
 The most significant impact of these at-home forms of monitoring and treatment is a reduction in the cost of administering treatment.